commercetools/commercetools-sync-java/docs/adr/0002-shopping-lists-lineitem-and-textlineitem-update-actions.md

 Shopping lists hold line items of products in the platform or any other items that can be described as text line items.

-We have challenges to build update actions of the `LineItem` and `TextLineItem` because of the nature of the synchronization, so in this document, we will describe the reasons and constraints.
+We have challenges to build update actions of the `LineItem` and `TextLineItem` because of the nature of the synchronization, so in this document, we will describe the reasons and constraints, mostly related to order of the items:
+- LineItem orders might be important, if the customer has a front end that sorts the line items with their order could mean sorting by importance.
+- Similarly, `addedAt` data might be important if the customer has a front end that sorts the line items with the date.

 > Note: The cases below are the same for the `TextLineItem` so here those are not mentioned separately.

 ### How to ensure line item order?

-> Note: Orders might be important, if the customer has a front end that sorts the line items with their order could mean sorting by importance.

 <table>
     <tr>